Qv2ray/qv2ray.github.io/docs/en/hacking/manuallybuild.md

 ## 2. Build instructions

-Assume you have Qt installed and currently configured the `$PATH` which can execute at least `qmake --version` within the Terminal/Shell/Command Prompt and you have used the SCM to download the source code, the directory is called `Qv2ray`:
+Assume you have Qt installed and currently configured the `$PATH` which can execute at least `qmake --version` within the Terminal/Shell/Command Prompt and you have used the SCM to download the source code, the directory is called `Qv2ray`

+If not, you need to set up a development environment:

+- Debian/Ubuntu/RaspberryPiOS: Install packages using apt:

+    `apt install qtbase5-dev qttools5-dev build-essential cmake git pkg-config libssl-dev`

 ### 2.0 Before Build

-- Arch Linux: Install packages using pacman: `pacman -S grpc protobuf` .
+- Arch Linux: Install packages using pacman: `pacman -S grpc protobuf`

+- Debian/Ubuntu/RaspberryPiOS: Install packages using apt: `apt install libprotobuf-dev libgrpc++-dev`

 - macOS: Install packages through homebrew: `brew install grpc protobuf`